dblindrepo/VDT/README.md

 ## Overview

 Vietnamese is a highly analytic language with no morphological inflection, making standard Universal Dependencies (UD) labels insufficient to capture its full syntactic range.
 VDT addresses this by introducing a label set of **83 dependency relations**, organized into five functional groups: subjects-related, objects-related, complements-related, modifiers-related, and extended labels.
-The label design accounts for language-specific phenomena including Sino-Vietnamese elements, diverse classifier nouns, and the language’s highly analytic nature.
+The label design accounts for language-specific phenomena including Sino-Vietnamese syllables, diverse classifier nouns, and the language’s highly analytic nature.

 The treebank contains **10,418 sentences** split as follows: